RCSanders307/truealgebra/docs/source/core/rules.rst

     In [1]: test_expr = Symbol("b")
        ...: justone_rule(test_expr)

-When a JustOne rule is applied to an expression, the rules in the rule_list attribute are tested one by one using each rule's tpredicate method.
+When a JustOne rule is applied to an input expression, the rules in the rule_list attribute are tested one by one by applying a rule's tpredicate method to the input expression.
 If the tpredicate's result is  is a python ``False``, then the next rule in rule_list is tested.
-But if the rule's tpredicate result is truthy, then the rule's tbody method is applied to the input expression and the result becomes the result of the JustOne Rule.
+But if the rule's tpredicate result is truthy, then the rule's tbody method is applied to the input expression and that result becomes the result of the JustOne Rule.
 All remaining rules in the rule_list are ignored.

 In the example above, ``justone_rule`` transformed the symbol ``b`` to the